This page uses javascript to help render elements, if you have problems please enable javascript.

 Without formatted headings, your written text comes across jumbled together and is difficult to navigate for those students.
 These headings also improve readability for everyone and save you time later when making style changes to your content.
 This tutorial demonstrates how to use and customize headings in Canvas.

-Making Font Choices for Digital Text
+Font Choices

 When you type digital content, such as documents or the text portion of presentations, or any other online learing the text choices you make can determine how easy it is for your students to read what you've typed.
 A few important considerations: